StephenBarnes/EasyLinksDungeonGen/features_to_implement_later.md

 Bugs to fix:

 - When placing special rooms (T-junctions, 4-ways, bends), we currently seem to be rejecting candidates that would directly touch an existing room, i.e. we are enforcing the min_room_separation.
 But the min_room_separation is only meant to apply in step 1, not to special rooms created by dungeon-growers.

-- Rarely, the generator fails to find a 4-way intersection room that fits in a 4x4 region, despite the fact that a 4x4 room template has been created that should fit.
-Probably a subtle off-by-one in the code that checks if it fits.